splunk/splunk-plugin-eclipse/README.md

 #### Version 0.1

-The Splunk plug-in for Eclipse provides tooling to support creating projects with the Splunk SDK for Java.
+The Splunk plug-in for Eclipse provides tooling to support creating projects with the Splunk SDK for Java and running Java applications with instrumentation on the JVM that logs the application's activity to Splunk.

 Splunk is a search engine and analytic environment that uses a distributed map-reduce architecture to efficiently index, search and process large